Sustainable live, travel and work: blogs and contributions of WorldSupporters - Bundle

 Personal competences, goals and skills:

-The Promise of Sustainable Happiness (summary)
+Summary of the Promise of Sustainable Happiness

-The Promise of Sustainable Happiness (summary)
+Summary of the Promise of Sustainable Happiness

-The Promise of Sustainable Happiness
+Short Summary of the Promise of Sustainable Happiness

 The article suggests that, despite several barriers withholding people to increase their well-being, less happy people can successfully strive to be happier by learning a variety of effortful strategies and practicing these with determination and commitment.
 They use the sustainable happiness model (by Lyubomirsky, Sheldon and Schkade, 2005) as theoretical framework.
 According to the model, three factors contribute to an individual’s happiness level: